pydantic/pydantic/docs/concepts/unions.md

 2. We're in lax mode and the numeric string `'123'` is valid as input to the first member of the union, `int`.
    Since that is tried first, we get the surprising result of `id` being an `int` instead of a `str`.

-!!! tip
-    For complex cases, it's recommended to use either [`left_to_right`](#left-to-right-mode) mode or [discriminated unions](#discriminated-unions).
-    With these approaches, you can control which member of the union to validate against, and in which order.
-    If you're looking for incredibly specialized behavior, you can use a [custom validator](../concepts/validators.md#field-validators).

 ### Smart Mode

 Because of the potentially surprising results of `union_mode='left_to_right'`, in Pydantic >=2 the default mode for `Union` validation is `union_mode='smart'`.

 In this mode, pydantic attempts to select the best match for the input from the union members.
 The exact algorithm may change between Pydantic minor releases to allow for improvements in both performance and accuracy.

+??? info

+    In general, we recommend using [discriminated unions](#discriminated-unions).
+They are both more performant and more predictable than untagged unions, as they allow you to control which member of the union to validate against.

+    For complex cases, if you're using untagged unions, it's recommended to use `union_mode='left_to_right'` if you need guarantees about the order of validation attempts against the union members.

+    If you're looking for incredibly specialized behavior, you can use a [custom validator](../concepts/validators.md#field-validators).

 1. The number of valid fields set (relevant for models, dataclasses, and typed dicts)
 2. The exactness of the match (relevant for all types)